-A different kind of pop science book, this contains 100 brief reflections by well-known psychologists about the scientific discoveries that made them famous.
-Some of them tell you about the nuts and bolts of the discovery, while others spend the time reflecting on the factors that contributed to their successful careers.
-But all of the essays are concise, accessible, and fascinating.
-(My mom loves this book!)
+100 brief reflections by well-known psychologists about the scientific discoveries that made them famous.
+Some focus on the nuts and bolts of their discovery, while others reflect on the factors that contributed to their successful careers.
+But all are concise, accessible, and illuminating.

-Possibly my favorite popular science book of all time, this is written by Dr. Abigail Marsh, a Georgetown professor and expert in the neural bases of extraordinary altruism and sociopathic behavior.
-This is partly the fascinating story of her career, and partly a scientifically rigorous yet accessible overview of the research in this field.
-I found it gripping from start to finish.
+Possibly my favorite popular science book of all time by Abby Marsh, a Georgetown professor and expert in the neural bases of extraordinary altruism and sociopathic behavior.
+This is a scientifically rigorous yet accessible overview of the research in this field.
+Gripping from start to finish.

-You’ll need a strong stomach for this book, but if you’ve got one, I *highly* recommend it.
-Mary Roach is a hilarious narrator of the fascinating, important, and sometimes absurd research that's done with cadavers.
+You’ll need a strong stomach for this book, but I *highly* recommend it.
+Mary Roach is a hilarious narrator of the fascinating, important, and absurd research that's done with cadavers.
 (It's not just dissection!)
-Maybe don’t read this if you've recently experienced a loss or know someone who died in a car or airplane crash.
-I personally found her writing quite respectful, but could see room for disagreement.
+Maybe don’t read this if you know someone who died in a car crash.
+I found her writing respectful, but could see room for disagreement.

-Another one by Mary Roach.
-This one is all about the behind-the-scenes research that enables human space travel.
+Another one by Mary Roach, about the behind-the-scenes research that enables human space travel.
 Lots of funny anecdotes about zero-gravity experiments and annoyed astronauts reporting unanticipated problems from space.
-It’s occasionally gross (NASA has spent a really long time developing ways to work around the gravity-dependence of basic bodily functions) but not nearly as gross as Stiff, and equally funny.
+It’s occasionally gross but not nearly as gross as Stiff, and equally funny.

 (Currently reading; so far it's GREAT)